raynamharris/BehavEphyRNAseq/protocols/MaxwellRSCsimplyRNA.md

 ## After the Maxwell Run Completes
 - [ ] Follow on-screen instructions at the end of the method to open door.
 Verify that the plungers are located in well #8 of the cartridge at the end of the run.
 - [ ] Remove the deck tray from the instrument.
 Remove Elution Tubes containing RNA, and close the tubes.
-After the run has been completed, the extraction run report will be displayed.
-- [ ] If sample eluates are not processed immediately, the eluted RNA should be stored at –70°C, or at –20°C for up to 24 hours.
+- [ ] Transfer 5μl RNA to a tube for analysis on the Bioanalyzer.
+- [ ] Transfer 5μl RNA to a tube for analysis on the Quantas.
+- [ ] Transfer remaining ~20μl RNA to a 1.5ml tube for labeled with the RNAseq ID for shipment to the GSAF.
 - [ ] Remove the cartridges and plungers from the deck tray and discard, following your institutions recommended guidelines for disposal of hazardous material.
 Do not reuse reagent cartridges, plungers or Elution Tubes.